-PFF Group is one of the UK's largest independent food packaging manufacturers (PFF Packaging) and also produces disposable aprons (PFF Health) for the UK Department of Health & Social Care.
-Our Health division is a proud member of the Made in Britain campaign.
+PFF Group is one of the UK's largest independent food packaging manufacturers (PFF Packaging) and the UK's largest manufacturer of PPE aprons.
+Both divisions are members of the Made in Britain campaign.

 At PFF Group we are proud of our heritage as a family firm and UK manufacturer.
 Founded in 1993 by husband and wife team Andy and Michelle Bairstow, the firm originally manufactured plastic packaging for imported cosmetics, toiletries and gifts, as well as contract packing for other imported goods.